Balloons Aloft is celebrating 10th anniversary

 ANGOLA — Angola Balloons Aloft is in its 10th year and it is always changing, just like the winds that power the pilots.

-This year, Phil Clinger, competition director for Angola Balloons Aloft, will be piloting a dawn patrol flight of a hot air balloon to kick off this year’s event, said Marsha Drewes, who with her husband Walt co-chairs the committee that puts together the annual event held at Angola High School.
-This year’s event is Friday and Saturday with a Sunday competition flight.
+This year, Phil Clinger, competition director for Angola Balloons Aloft, will be piloting a dawn patrol flight of a hot air balloon to kick off this year’s event, said Marsha Drewes, who with her husband Walt, are balloons coordinators for the annual event held at Angola High School.
+This year’s event is today and Saturday with a Sunday competition flight.

 A dawn patrol flight is one where a balloon launches in the dark, about an hour before daylight.
-The balloon will land at about sunrise.
+The balloon will land at about sunrise, which is about 6:15 a.m.
+The balloon will launch somewhere around 5:30 a.m. today, north of Angola, perhaps near Meijer.

 “Very few events get to do this so I’m very excited we get to do this in Angola,” Drewes said.